chloeekk/chloeekk.github.io/posts/offline-conversion-tracking/index.md

 ## Importance of offline conversion tracking in digital marketing
 ![](/assets/what-is-digital-marketing.png)

 Offline conversion tracking is an essential tool in a marketer's arsenal, allowing them to measure how their online marketing efforts translate into real-world actions.
-Here's why it's critical to your [digital marketing](https://chloevolution.com/posts/what-is-digital-marketing) strategy.
+Here's why it's critical to your digital marketing.

 ### Bridging the Gap Between Online Efforts and Offline Results